unik-name/docs.unikname.network/docs/uns-network-player/README.md

 # Becoming a Network Player

-## Become a delegate
+## Become a delegate on the DEVNET

 As prerequisite to be a delegate, you must have :
-- a wallet with positive balance (at least 30 DUNS).
+- a wallet with positive balance with at least 30 DUNS (you can request DUNS [from the faucet](/uns-usethenetwork/#devnet-faucet)).
 - a [forger node]() configured with your wallet passphrase.

 Then, all process can be done through the [desktop wallet](/uns-usethenetwork/wallet.html#basic-wallets).